BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

        creating an enzyme, one must also create a molecule beneath it to serve as the enzyme-substrate complex.
 Other less-used components include Michaelis-Menten enzymes **moose.MMenz**, input
-       tables, pulse generates and so on.
+       tables, pulse generators and so on.
 These are illustrated in other examples.
     #.
 Assign parameters for the components.